patofoto/Demon_Klipper_Essentials_Unified/README.md

 ## Introduction

 These macros are smart & have adaptive properties & will shape themselves to what you’re printing.
-For example the macros know if your printer is CoreXY or bed slinger, they knows if it's already homed so wont home it again, & can not only automatically shape itself to simple things like your printer’s bed size & what temperatures you’re printing at, but it will even know the current file’s first layer height so it’ll print the purge lines at the same height!
+For example the macros know if your printer is CoreXY or bed slinger, they know if it's already homed so wont home it again, & can not only automatically shape itself to simple things like your printer’s bed size & what temperatures you’re printing at, but it will even know the current file’s first layer height so it’ll print the purge lines at the same height!
 Plus it can automatically choose & load the correct mesh for the temperature of your print, as your bed will slightly change shape the hotter it gets.

 Not only that but it will choose the correct settings for your chamber cooling system, & it will even check to see if you have filament loaded before starting a print! …We’ve all done that one haven’t we, be honest!!